Rome Point Seals

 Everyone

-is invited to join me and the other seal observers on
+is invited to join us and the other seal observers on

-the Rome Point shore; I am always eager to share my scope with all
+the Rome Point shore; we are always eager to share my scope with all

 interested persons and families.
-Kayakers are urged to beach
+Kayakers who want to see wild seals up close are urged to beach

 in Bissel Cove and walk across the point to view the seals.
 The seals, as well as your